Visiting Iceland in February | The Ultimate Guide

 What To Wear in February in Iceland

-As you would expect, when traveling to Iceland in February, you should take plenty of warm clothes with you.
+As you would expect, you should take plenty of warm clothes with you when traveling to Iceland in February.

-Hiking boots: Even if you're planning to stay only in Reykjavik, it's a good idea to wear hiking boots.
-The streets can be icy - that could either be fresh ice or melting ice.
-You could certainly wear regular shoes, but your feet could get soaking wet and cold.
+• Hiking boots: Even if you're planning to stay only in Reykjavik, it's a good idea to wear hiking boots.
+The streets can be icy — that could either be fresh ice or melting ice.
+While you can wear regular shoes, your feet could get soaking wet and cold.

 As a general rule, you should wear warm layers like scarves, hats, and gloves.
 For comfort and ease of packing, fleece and wool items are the best options.